narrative-environments/CourseCompendium/Narrative.md

 * Consolidating and communicating social norms; and
 * Providing models of co-operation.

-As richly-patterned cognitive play, narrative storytelling, as a form of art, serves to:
+Narrative storytelling, as a form of art, can enact a richly-patterned cognitive play that serves to:

 * stimulate a flexible mind;
 * modify key perceptual, cognitive and expressive systems;